-• The original written appeal with all of its original supporting documentation.
+- The existence with the result of Step Two, the student forwards: - The original written appeal with all of its original supporting documentation.

 The faculty member, at the Chair's request, will provide:

 - The faculty member's written statement and - The faculty member's supporting documentation.